AdityaSavara/JSONGrapher/README.md

 Med.
 Amar Filali added most of the additional features: including unit conversions (using UUC), the ability for external simulations, and CSV download of the last dataset.
 He has significant experience in making dynamic websites and specialized Javascript codes.
 He may be hired at https://www.upwork.com/freelancers/~01844d5a23ecf022cf

-The idea of JSONGrapher was conceived of by Aditya Savara, and it is used as a demonstration for the concepts described in the Publication ___
+The idea of JSONGrapher was conceived of by Aditya Savara, and it is used as a demonstration for the concepts described in a publication which has the core authors of Aditya Savara, Sylvain Gouttebroze, Stefan Andersson, Francesca Lønstad Bleken.